tnzk/jest-gauge/README.md

 :warning: **This is an experimental project in very early stage.
 Try out at your own risk**.
-Any form of contributions are warmly appreciated as long as you agree to publish the work under [BSD-3 license](./LICENSE). 日本語版も末尾にあります。
+Any form of contributions are warmly appreciated as long as you agree to publish the work under [BSD-3 license](./LICENSE).

 # jest-gauge